dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3619: Personal matters should not be regulated by state authority.
+### T3619: Consensual private bedroom activities are personal matters not for government interference.

 |Support|
 |---|